 Lung cancer and mesothelioma are more common among asbestos-exposed workers, so also make sure to monitor any changes to your lungs such as difficulty breathing and chest pain.

-Early diagnosis of any cancer improves your chances of long-term survival.
+Early diagnosis of any cancer related to asbestos exposure improves your chances of long-term survival.
 More effective treatments are available to those diagnosed early because tumors are smaller and easier to control.

 Karen Selby joined Asbestos.com in 2009.
 She is a registered nurse with a background in oncology and thoracic surgery and was the director of a tissue bank before becoming a Patient Advocate at The Mesothelioma Center.
 Karen has assisted surgeons with thoracic surgeries such as lung resections, lung transplants, pneumonectomies, pleurectomies and wedge resections.
 She is also a member of the Academy of Oncology Nurse & Patient Navigators.
 Read More